 Maximizing Funds for Farm to Table Fundraisers

 When hosting a farm to table fundraiser, also consider additional fundraising strategies and activities that can give an extra boost to your fundraising.
 Fundraising raffles and silent auctions are always good ideas.
-Perhaps even an after-party or event such as a charity poker tournament can be included.
+Perhaps even an after-party can be included.
 When adding these types of activities, consider the effort required to find the sponsored prizes to help minimize cost and maximize the appeal of these activities.

-Last, but not least, have fun and enjoy the amazing experience that comes from eating foods and drinking beverages made with fresh, local ingredients!
+Finally, have fun and enjoy the amazing experience of eating foods and drinking beverages made with fresh, local ingredients!